MaximeKjaer/kjaer.io/_posts/2019-11-17-ts-npm-config.md

 $ npm install --save-dev prettier
 ```

-The only way to tell Prettier what to format is through the command line, so we'll add the formatting commands to the `package.json`:
+We'll add some NPM scripts to run Prettier on all supported files in the project directory.
+Since Prettier 2.0, we can simply add the following to `package.json`:

 {% highlight json-doc linenos %}
 {
   ...
-  "config": {
-    "formatted": "**/*.{json,ts,tsx,js,jsx,yaml,yml}"
-  },
   "scripts": {
-    "test:formatting": "prettier --write $npm_package_config_formatted",
+    "test:formatting": "prettier --write .",
-    "fix:formatting": "prettier --check $npm_package_config_formatted",
+    "fix:formatting": "prettier --check .",
     ...
   }
 }
 {% endhighlight %}

-The `"config"` field is a [small trick](https://docs.npmjs.com/files/package.json#config) that allows us to set variables in `package.json`.
-Using a variable here ensures that the formatting fix and check always run on the exact same files, and that we don't have to repeat the file glob.

-To avoid formatting compiled files, we can add a `.prettierignore` file:
+To avoid formatting compiled files, we can add a `.prettierignore` file containing paths to ignore:

 {% highlight text linenos %}
 dist